 2020 BMW S 1000 RR

 More power (205 hp), less weight (434 lbs), updated technology and a new up-spec Motorsport version.
-The 2019 BMW S 1000 RR is at the pointy end of the sportbike spear.
+The 2020 BMW S 1000 RR is at the pointy end of the sportbike spear.
+Pricing starts at $16,995 and bikes will be in dealerships in summer 2019.

 2019 Can-Am Ryker